Hand holding cell phone connected to Wi-Fi, utilizing Managed Wi-Fi services for business connectivity

 Managed Wi-Fi (also known as Wi-Fi-as-a-Service) enables an organization to outsource the tasks involved in designing, installing, maintaining, and monitoring its Wi-Fi network.
 The specific services provided vary but typically include tasks like conducting RF surveys, designing the network, procuring and deploying the equipment and necessary infrastructure, configuring and regularly updating software needed for operations and security, monitoring and troubleshooting network performance, and upgrading the network as necessary.

-Offloading the day-to-day care and feeding of their Wi-Fi networks to a qualified provider enables the business to maintain optimal network performance and a secure operating environment.
-More importantly, it lowers the total cost of network ownership while freeing management and staff to focus on running the business instead of managing the network.
+Offloading the day-to-day care and feeding of their Wi-Fi networks to a qualified network service provider enables the business to maintain optimal network status and a secure operating environment.
+More importantly, it lowers the total cost of network ownership while freeing management and staff to focus on business operations instead of managing the network.
 Instead of a large upfront CapEx expenditure, the business pays an affordable recurring monthly fee.

 A more robust managed Wi-Fi program goes beyond network maintenance.
 It can provide valuable capabilities and insights that help you maximize employee productivity and better understand customer traffic patterns.
 A good example of this second-layer functionality can be seen in the Managed Wi-Fi Services program from Glo Fiber Business.